Olivier Rochus

-Olivier Rochus ([ɔlivje ʁɔkys]; born 18 January 1981) is a retired Belgian tennis player.
-He is the younger brother of Christophe Rochus, also a former top-40 tennis player.
+Olivier Rochus ([ɔlivje ʁɔkys]; born 18 January 1981) is a former Belgian tennis player.

 Rochus won two singles titles in his career and in 2004 won the French Open doubles title, partnering fellow Belgian Xavier Malisse.
 His career-high singles ranking is world No. 24.

 At 1.68 m tall, he was the shortest player on the ATP World Tour.

+He is the younger brother of Christophe Rochus, also a former top-40 tennis player.

 Career

 Juniors

 Rochus was a partner of Roger Federer on the junior circuit, winning the boys' doubles title at Wimbledon in 1998.

 As a junior, he compiled a singles win–loss record of 81–30 (42–20 in doubles), reaching as high as No. 11 in the world in 1997 (and No. 16 in doubles the following year).
 Rochus reached at least the quarterfinals of all four junior Grand Slam tournaments (including the semifinals of the French Open and Wimbledon).